ChahidAbderrazak/academic-website/content/publication/IEEE-Access_SCSA_WS2019/index.md

 summary: We developed a post-processing water suppression technique based on the squared eigenfunctions of the Schrodinger operator.

 tags:
-- Feature extraction
-- AI
+- MRS
-- QuPWM
+- SCSA
-- Epilepsy
+- Diagnosis

 # links:
 # - name: ""